 Possible Limitations on Slip and Fall Cases

 In other cases, a property owner may allege that a fall victim did not do all they could to protect themselves from an injury.
+For instance, a business owner could argue that the person who fell was not looking where they were going when they tripped over debris in a store aisle because they were too busy texting on their phone.
 If the court agrees with this argument, it must reduce the victim’s award by the percentage of blame they carry for the incident.
+In the above-listed example, a court might determine that the person who fell was 25 percent to blame because they were not paying attention to where they were walking.
+In that situation, the court could reduce their recoverable damages relating to the fall by 25 percent.
 However, a determined lawyer in San Bernardino could help fight back against these common roadblocks in tripping accident claims.
+Our legal team knows how to build solid claims for liability and could work diligently to stand up to fight for maximum possible compensation for someone’s physical and emotional injuries and other losses.

 Let a Slip and Fall Attorney in San Bernardino Protect Your Rights After a Fall